 Let’s talk for a bit about Who Jesus is.
-First and foremost, He is the Son of God.
+First and foremost of course, He is the Son of God.
 He is fully GOD.
-But He is also a direct descendant of King David, so He is also 100% man.
-When He was born of Mary, He became something He had never been before: Fully Human.
-As 100% God AND 100% Man He is the Perfect Man!
+But now, since He was born into this world, He is also a direct descendant of King David, so He is 100% man as well.
+How amazing!
+God became something He had never been before: Human.
+As 100% God AND 100% Man, He is the Perfect Man!

 Through both Mary and Joseph, He has a double claim to David’s throne.
 Joseph was a direct descendant of King Solomon while Nathan, another of David’s sons, was Mary’s great, great…great grandfather.